grrazzlle/ReadMeGenerator/README.md

   ## Installation

-  clone repo, run npm install, and run node index.js from the terminal in the index.js
+  Clone repo, run npm install, and run node index.js from the terminal in the readmegererator folder

   ## Usage

-  to make nice readme's
+  Answer the question and the readme will be generated or overwritten in the Develop folder

   ## Licence

   None
   Find licence info [here](https://choosealicense.com/)

-  ## Contributoring
+  ## Contributing

   Self